List of state routes in Tennessee shorter than one mile: State Route 239

 State Route 239 (SR 239), also known as Pikeview Street, is an east–west state highway located entirely in Weakley County in West Tennessee.
 It connects SR 22 with SR 89 and SR 54 in the county seat of Dresden.
 The entire route of SR 239 is a two-lane highway passing through residential areas.
 It is also a former alignment of SR 22, prior to the new 4-lane bypass being built to the south.

 State Route 301

 State Route 301 (SR 301) is a 0.9 mi state highway located entirely in Bledsoe County, Tennessee.
-The route originates at a junction with SR 285 in Mount Crest within Bledsoe State Forest, and its northern terminus is at a dead end at the Taft Youth Center, a facility of the Tennessee Department of Children's Services.
+The route originates at a junction with SR 285 in Mount Crest within Bledsoe State Forest, and its northern terminus is at a dead end at the Bledsoe County Correctional Complex's Tricor Farm facility, formerly the Taft Youth Center, a facility of the Tennessee Department of Children's Services.
 The entire route of SR 301 is a rural two-lane highway.